heiku-jiqu/github-blog/src/routes/blog/blogposts/post15.md

     1. Recipient compares Recipient's MIC and Sender's MIC, if they are the same, then Recipient knows that the message has not been tempered with and that the Sender indeed sent that message, not anyone else

 _Note: this has no relation with MAC Address which stands for Media Access Control Address._

+## AEAD

+Authenticated Encryption (AE) is when an encryption/decryption method assures both confidentiality and data integrity, i.e. the receiver knows when the cyphertext has been tampered with.
+This can be done by sending the MIC along with the ciphertext.

+Authenticated Encryption with Associated Data (AEAD) is just an extension, where there instead of generating the MIC from just the message ciphertext, you obtain the MIC from message ciphertext + any associated data.
+This sort of encryption method allows you to send ciphertext + (unencrypted) associated data, all while ensuring confidentiality and data integrity.

 ## Public Key Certificates